Feedback and Guide

 12 Tips for your feedback during the day of leadership

-For the professional context in the Guide just as in training, we want to offer you a set of questions that you can ask yourself before any particularly responsible feedback.
-The answers are subject to your personal assessment.
+For the professional context in leadership as well as in training, we would like to offer you a set of questions that can be answered before any particularly responsible feedback.
+The answers to this are subject to your personal assessment.

 - Is the situation appropriate for this feedback?
 Do I have enough time and am I the right person for it?